datatrails/veracity/README.md

 0  1  2  3 5  5   6 LEAF INDEX
 ```

-And that shows that leaf is the *6'th* event ever recorded in that tenant.
+And that shows that the leaf, which has mmr index `10` is the *6'th* event ever
+recorded in that tenant.

 The results of this command can be independently checked by downloading the
 public verifiable data for the DataTrails tenant on which the event was